Dragster2/150g-Drum-Combat-Robot/Journal.md

  ![image](https://github.com/user-attachments/assets/9c6eac69-b53c-4bed-b7b4-3d94ab1ddfd3)

- After soime time working on the eggbeater I am going to keep it aluminum because this only has 150g to use.
+ After some time working on the eggbeater I am going to keep it aluminum because this only has 150g to use.
+Made many other eggbeaters before this one.

 ![image](https://github.com/user-attachments/assets/8185e9d8-83c2-4cff-b622-d6446a6a85f8)

-**Total Time Spent: 4hr**
+**Total Time Spent: 5hr**

 # June 26, 2025 :Day 3 cad!!